kell1353/Probability_Distributions_Calc/README.md

 The binomial distribution is used to represent the number of events that occurs within n independent trials.

+"""""""""""""""Negative Binomial Distribution use:"""""""""""""""

+If the random variable X is the number of trials necessary to produce r events that each have probability p, then the probability mass function (PMF) of X is given by: the hypergeometric1 definition.

+If the random variable Y is the number of nonevents that occur before you observe the r events, which each have probability p, then the probability mass function (PMF) of Y is given by: the hypergeometric2 definition.

 """""""""""""""Geometric Distribution use:"""""""""""""""

 If the random variable X is the total number of trials necessary to produce one event with probability p, then the probability mass function (PMF) of X is given by: the geometric1 definition.

 If the random variable Y is the number of nonevents that occur before the first event (with probability p) is observed, then the probability mass function (PMF) of Y is given by: the geometric2 definition.

 """""""""""""""Hypergeometric Distribution use:"""""""""""""""